Exclusive: Terrell Davis Puts Chiefs On Notice With Bold Broncos Prediction

 The Broncos revamped their rushing attack, allowing former starter Javonte Williams to walk while signing veteran J.K.
 Dobbins and drafting All-American back R.J.
 Harvey in the 2025 NFL Draft.

-“The offense wasn't too bad, they were middle of the pack with rushing, a little bit of that was Bo as well,” says Terrell Davis.
+“The offense wasn't too bad.
+They were middle of the pack with rushing.
+A little bit of that was Bo as well,” said Terrell Davis.
 “Obviously, that's an area that I say they can improve to give this team — I've always said that dangerous teams have a right and left punch — and Denver didn't have that last year.
 They had a good pass game, but they couldn't run the football.”

 Davis obviously knows a thing or two about leading a dominant ground game to Super Bowls.
-Davis led the Broncos to their first Super Bowl win while winning MVP honors in Super Bowl XXXII after rushing for 157 yards and a record three touchdowns.
-He also rushed for over 2,000 yards in a single season while winning MVP during the 1998 campaign as the Broncos won back-to-back Super Bowls.
+He led the Broncos to their first Super Bowl win while taking MVP honors in Super Bowl XXXII after rushing for 157 yards and a record three touchdowns.
+He also rushed for more than 2,000 yards in a single season while winning MVP during the 1998 campaign as the Broncos won back-to-back Super Bowls.

 The Broncos ranked 16th in rushing yards and 21st in yards per attempt last season.